jeff1216/cs336-AuctionProject/README.md

 	- Section IV part: "Let people browse on the items and see the status of the current bidding"
 - Dan
 	- Section IV (Browsing and advanced search functionality) excluding "Let people browse on the items and see the status of the current bidding"

+If the above is not possible, then please look at checklist for splitting of work

+#Root password is left empty in cs336_Group70\src\main\java\com\cs336_Group70\pkg\ApplicationDB.java